gatoraidr/chomper/README.md

 # chomper

-A basic, sdl2-based game engine for Odin
+A basic, super duper high-level game engine for Odin, soon to be ported to Nim

-the goal of this game engine is to make a Street Fighters-type game.
-When that happens, i can die happy
+when i can make a game with this piece of junk i can die happy

 # todo

 - add logging procs and debug mode
-- add animation procs
 - add audio procs
 - add controller input
+- add procs for drawing shapes and lines
+- add custom ui

+# done

+- add animation procs
+- add texture loading and rendering procs
+- add keyboard input
-- add deltaTime and time variables
+- add delta time
+- add custom rendering procs
+- finish looping proc